 What to Do When Your Baby Has Eczema

-As a parent, you may feel concerned if you see your baby’s skin covered with red patches.
+As a parent, you may feel concerned if you see dry patches on your baby's skin or red patches.
 It may help to know that eczema is quite common in babies and often goes away with time.
 If your baby has been diagnosed with eczema, you’re probably wondering what it is, what’s caused it, and what you can do to treat it.
 Read on to find out all this and more!

 What Is Baby Eczema?